raisaabida/raisaabida/README.md

 ---

 ## 👩‍💻 About Me
-I am a passionate Frontend Web Developer with a strong interest in building responsive and user-friendly web applications.
+I am a passionate MERN stack Web Developer with a strong interest in building responsive and user-friendly web applications.
 I enjoy turning ideas into real-world projects using modern web technologies.
 Currently focused on improving my skills and working on real-life projects.